 The Alliance for Rural Electrification (ARE) who represents the decentralised clean energy sector with members along the whole value chain, was founded in 2006 to act as a solution provider in order to advance access to clean energy and energy services in developing and emerging countries.

-As the only existing business association to promote the whole range of off-grid solutions, ARE is recognised as a partner of the United Nations Sustainable Energy For All Initiative (SEforALL).
+As Proud Partner of SEforALL, ARE collaborates with SEforALL through specifically tailored interventions which lie on the critical path as identified by the Global Tracking Framework (2017).
 ARE mobilises and unites all private sector players and partners who are passionate and committed to improve regional socio-economic development and quality of life of individuals with the provision of electricity.

 By consolidating the off-grid sector ARE is there to assist decision-makers from both, private and public sector, by:

 To promote the transformation of the global economies towards the use of low carbon emission and clean energy the function of ARE is also to close existing communication and function gaps between the public and private sector, the grid and off-grid sector as well as between the fossil and renewable energy sector.
 ARE strongly believes that with the appropriate mix of instruments and initiatives it is possible to mature and to commercialise rural electrification markets in the short term!

 Since also in developing countries there is a proven high correlation between clean energy access and rural socio-economic development growth, it is crucial to bring all professional and committed partners together to synchronise and thereby to leverage the impact of individual efforts.
 To achieve this objective, it is crucial to inform the private sector about existing business opportunities and more importantly to create new ones for the future.

 Access to energy is a prerequisite for human development and something we take for granted in a modern society.
 Computers, telephones, street lighting, refrigerators and water pumps are all dependent on stable sources of electricity.